Cogosense/iOSBoostFramework/README.md

 Xcode14 has removed support for 32bit compilation, so the armv7 device and i386 simulator architecture have been removed.

-Note: The latest release of iOSBoostFramework (1.81.0) is the first release to support:
+The first release of iOSBoostFramework to support xcframeworks is 1.81.2.

-* MacOS
+The following operating systems and processors are supported:
-* M1 and M2 Apple Silicon processors.
+* MacOSX on Intel and Apple processors.
+* iOS on Apple 64 bit processors
-* iOS Simulator on M! and M2 CPUs.
+* iOS Simulator on Intel and Apple processors.

+The iOS Simulator for Intel processors is only supported upto Xcode 16.4, from Xcode 26.1, there is no platform support for iOS simulators on x86_64.

 ## Supported Libraries